jaro6946/MultiPDF/README.md

 If you need to fill 20 PDFs with different information, this module should work with some stipulations

-Limitations: You must open your completed PDFs with Mac Preview.
-Adobe products will not work for reasons talked about here https://github.com/pmaupin/pdfrw/issues/84.
+Limitations: You must open your completed PDFs with Mac Preview and save them there to have a PDF that will work with Adobe.
+You can also open them in Google Chrome and print them, though you will not be able to ssave them and work on them in Adobe.

+Adobe products will not work to open these files for reasons talked about here https://github.com/pmaupin/pdfrw/issues/84.
 If you are getting errors regarding encryption, you may have to use https://smallpdf.com/unlock-pdf to unlock the PDF

 Methods: